slieberth/aioRunbook/docs/index.rst

 Macros and Variables
 --------------------

-aioRunbook supports a two stage concept for parameters.
+aioRunbook supports a two stage concept for parameters:

 - Macros, which are replaced before the steps are executed.
 Macros can contain Variables as placeholder.
 - Variables, which are accessed during step execution.
 Check/Await stes can set variables.